chimon2000/chimon2000/README.md

 ![](https://github-readme-stats.vercel.app/api?username=chimon2000&count_private=true&theme=default&show_icons=true)

 Hi there 👋!
-I am a [Google Developer Expert] in [Flutter] and a Software Engineer @ [Superformula] who is passionate about civic hacking and front-end development on mobile, desktop, and web platforms.
+I am a [Google Developer Expert] in [Flutter] and who is passionate about civic hacking and front-end development on mobile, desktop, and web platforms.
 I blog somewhat regularly on [hashnode].
 I live in Charlotte, NC but I'm a Louisiana native ⚜️.
 I'm a nerd jock 🤓🏃, an anime enthusiast, an epicure, and an advocate for equality ✊🏾 🦄.

 - 💬 Ask me about Flutter, Web Components, Anime, or Food
 - 📫 How to reach me: DM me [@chimon1984] or email me at ryan@cancode.dev